consolidation/robo/docs/collections.md

 ### Temporary Directories

-It is recommended that operations that perform multiple filesystem operations should, whenever possible, do most of their work in a temporary directory that is moved into its final location near the end of the task collection.
-This makes it easy to clean up after an aborted task.

-If you use a temporary directory created by `$this->taskTmpDir()`, it will automatically be removed when the collection completes or rolls back.
+It is recommended that operations that perform multiple filesystem operations should, whenever possible, do most of their work in a temporary directory.
+Temporary directories are created by `$this->taskTmpDir()`, and are automatically be removed when the collection completes or rolls back.
 Move the temporary directory to another location to prevent its deletion.

 ``` php
 <?php